stc-cqupt/letrist/ReadMe.txt

 -----------------------------------------------------
 Reproduce the experimental results for Outex_TC_00010
 1. Download the Outex_TC_00010 dataset from http://www.outex.oulu.fi/index.php?page=classification
-   In the file 'Outex_TC_00010', the sub-file 'images' includes all the training and test images, and the sub-file '000' incudes the documents specifying the split of the training and test sets.
+   In the downloaded file 'Outex_TC_00010', the sub-file 'images' includes all the training and test images, and the sub-file '000' incudes the documents specifying the split of the training and test sets.
 2. Run demo_TC10.m to reproduce the reported results.
    --makeGDfilters.m: generate Gaussian derivative filters Gx, Gy, Gxx, Gxy, and Gyy.
    --K, C, Ls and Lr: the parameters involved in Eqns.
 (14)-(16).